Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.5 Healthcare Provider Directory (HCPD) EDI274 Integration
 ### Current Status:
 - Monthly file processing as scheduled, no issues to report.
-- Automation configuration work is in-progress.
-State DHCS is working on providing a system account and it's related rights and other criteria.
+- Automation configuration work is on hold for now.
+State DHCS provided system account and it's related rights and other criteria.
+- DMBI added sample data for creating a test file for testing new features introduced in DHCS Companion Guide v3.0.
-- New work items have been created for DHCS Companion Guide v3.0 changes.
-DMBI will modify the source data to meet the state's requirements.
-Integration team will work on the items that needs edits in mapping and cardinalities.
+- New work items for DHCS Companion Guide v3.0 changes have been completed as of 4/15/2025.
+- Test file is created.

 ### Next Steps:
-- Start DHCS_CG_v3_Enhancements Iteration Sprint 1 from 2/18/2025
+- Start DHCS_CG_v3_Enhancements testing

 Current Work Items in Progress
 ::: query-table 2c444e11-0513-4907-92de-2d4eea1d98e2